Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-03.md

 I have found a few ways that this can be defined.
 The one option is to make the variable mutable.
 I don't like this.
 In _C#_ it is possible to do this with a readonly variable, so it seems strange needing to make it mutable in _F#_.

-If the variable is defined as a reference, it can be passed into a _byref_ parameter
+If the variable is defined as a reference, it can be passed into a _byref_ parameter.
+That is what I will use, until I find a better way.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTk5NzM5NDQsLTc2NzIyMjE0LC0xMTQ0NT
+eyJoaXN0b3J5IjpbMTUxODM3MTkxMywtNzY3MjIyMTQsLTExND
-Y3ODU2LDQ4NDc0NTQyMCwyODEyMzQ0MzldfQ==
+Q1Njc4NTYsNDg0NzQ1NDIwLDI4MTIzNDQzOV19
 -->